mandarsj11/Mutual-Fund-Reconciliation/README.md

 5: Output result to excel with format, cell allignment etc.

 Instructions:
-1: User attached excel file to fill first tab - 'MF_Static'
+1: Use attached excel file to fill first tab - 'MF_Static'
 2: Output will be given in tab - 'Dashboard'